vtex-apps/io-documentation/docs/en/Recipes/development/making-your-new-app-version-publicly-available.md

   <b>Remember to replace the values between the curly brackets according to your scenario.</b>
 </div>

-By performing this action, you will turn the new app’s version in which you were working into a **candidate version**.
+By performing this action, you will turn the new app version in which you were working into a **candidate version**, which is an app version that meets all the basic requirements to be deployed.

 ## Step 3 - Creating a Production workspace